alist-org/docs/docs/config/site.md

 - All: All files will be displayed at once.
 - Pagination: Show a `Paginator` at the bottom of the page.
 - Load more: Show a `Load more` button at the bottom of the page.
-- Auto load moew: Automatically load more files when scrolling to the bottom of the page.
+- Auto load more: Automatically load more files when scrolling to the bottom of the page.

 ### Default page size

-The default page size of the `alist` while `Pagination type` doesn't set to `All`, such as `20`.
+The default page size of the `alist` if `Pagination type` doesn't set to `All`, such as `20`.